vivekd16/agentic/docs/tools/index.md

 prompt the user to supply them.

-Once your tool function is called (like 'query_for_news') then you can retrieve the secrets from the RunContext.
+Once your tool function is called (like 'query_for_news') then you can retrieve the secrets from the ThreadContext.
 Look at Agentic's [secrets](../building-agents/index.md#secrets) system for a description of how secrets are managed.

 ### Using environment configuration